 Let me stop there.
 That should be enough to get you started.
 The choice of what to do it up to you and your team, but take advantage of this window of opportunity to focus energy on something that will have a lasting impact on your team, your members, and your credit union!

-ACTION ADVICE: Block out time for a 30-45 minute brainstorming meeting with key team members to define a Post-Labor Day Action Plan for your credit union.
+Action Advice: Block out time for a 20-30 minute brainstorming session with key team members to define a Post-Labor Day Action Plan for your credit union.
 This is a time of year when people are focused and attentive because they are leaving summer behind and committing to getting things done before the year ends.
 If you can help them do that, you will build strong member relationships and position your credit union positively in their minds.
 The same goes for your team–they are refocusing at this time of the year too, and it is a great time to help them and strengthen their commitment as well.